n7tae/cc1200-hotspot-installer/README.md

 - Verifies root and OS requirements
 - Ensures it's run on a **fresh install** of Raspberry Pi OS Bookworm (64-bit)
-- Prompts for required reboots after critical system changes
+- Configures UART for GPIO access
-- Configures UART for proper HAT communication
+- Prompts for required reboots after system update and boot option changes
-- Installs all necessary system packages
+- Installs all necessary packages via APT
 - Creates a dedicated `m17` user for running services
 - Clones and compiles the following M17 Project repositories:
   - `libm17`